Voice, Chat & Messaging

 - Natural interruption - you can interrupt mid-sentence like a real conversation

-- Full continuity — same memory, same background agents, same context as chat and messaging
+- Shared continuity - voice can use the same memory, background agents, and context story as chat

 Wing Mode